Ghost-code94/ktor-api/README.md

+The Cache-Pipeline API

 The Cache-Pipeline API is a lightweight, edge-optimized server built with Kotlin and gRPC, designed for high-performance caching tasks in containerized and cloud environments.

 Originally scaffolded with Ktor, this project now exposes a pure gRPC interface and serves as a modular, extensible backend service for any system needing fast, binary-efficient access to cache-like storage.

-✅ Features
+Features

-🔌 gRPC Server Only — Runs a full gRPC server on a configurable port (default: 50051).
+gRPC Server Only — Runs a full gRPC server on a configurable port (default: 50051).

-🚀 Redis-Backed Caching — Uses Redis for fast key-value storage with support for TTL (time-to-live).
+Redis-Backed Caching — Uses Redis for fast key-value storage with support for TTL (time-to-live).

-🗂️ Versioned Cache Operations — Supports storing multiple versions of a key, querying history, and rolling back to any prior version.
+Versioned Cache Operations — Supports storing multiple versions of a key, querying history, and rolling back to any prior version.

-💡 Protobuf-Defined Interface — RPC endpoints are clearly defined in cache.proto, supporting cross-language clients.
+Protobuf-Defined Interface — RPC endpoints are clearly defined in cache.proto, supporting cross-language clients.

-🧪 Portable via Docker — Easily deployable in cloud or local environments using Docker.
+Portable via Docker — Easily deployable in cloud or local environments using Docker.

-🛠️ Available RPCs
+Available RPCs

 The gRPC service CacheService provides: